Order Status and Informtion

 Return shipping is not free for standard returns.
 If you need to return something and want to know how much return shipping will be, reach out!

-The reason for the partial refund is because we do not offer free return shipping, so the return shipping label cost was deducted from your refund.
+The reason for the partial refund is because we do not offer free return shipping, so the return shipping label cost was deducted from your refund as well as applicable re-stocking fees.
 Please see our return policy for more details:

 How long do I have to return an item after I've received it?